-Wisconsin Open Enrollment Information - How to Enroll
+Wisconsin Open Enrollment information - how to enroll

-Important Information About Open Enrollment in Wisconsin
+Open enrollment in Wisconsin

 Students in Wisconsin normally attend a public school in the district they physically live in.
 With Wisconsin's open enrollment program, students are able to apply to attend a public school in another district.
-Open enrollment information:

 - Students may apply to attend up to three school districts every year.